7 Myths About How Coffee Affects Your Health

 When cancer patients visit registered dietitian Lindsay Malone, they often tell her they’ve cut out coffee because they assume it’s unhealthy.
 Coffee, however, is on the list of cancer-fighting foods published by the American Institute for Cancer Research because of its high antioxidant content.
 “Cancer starts with DNA damage,” says Malone.
 “The antioxidants in coffee protect your cells and keep them healthy.
 If you have any DNA damage from, say, secondhand smoke or environmental pollutants, antioxidants can help repair cell damage.”
 Various studies have linked coffee to a decreased risk of liver, breast, prostate, and melanoma skin cancers, among others.
 Learn more about the health benefits of drinking black coffee.

 Is coffee bad for my heart?

 For most healthy people, caffeine can cause a short, temporary increase in blood pressure, but it isn’t harmful in the long run.
 In fact, it’s even one of the best foods to eat to prevent clogged arteries.
 “Avid coffee drinkers can build up a tolerance to the caffeine and may not experience such effects after a cup,” says registered dietitian Leigh Tracy, of Mercy Medical Center.
 People with high blood pressure, however, should talk to a doctor to see whether they should limit caffeine.
 “Those with high blood pressure should pay particular attention to how they feel when they drink coffee,” says registered dietitian Jennifer Powell Weddig, RDN, a professor of nutrition at Metropolitan State University of Denver.
 “They may find that their heart rate gets faster or notice palpitations.”
-Even if you don’t have high blood pressure, feeling your heart race after your morning cup could be a sign that you’re drinking too much coffee.
+Don’t miss everything you should know about coffee and high blood pressure.

 Does coffee raise cholesterol levels?